espiondev/source2blender/docs/source/TF2-Vanilla.rst

 .. note::

     | If you want better quality models, you'll have to adventure to the lands of SFM.
 Within that are files under a directory called ``tf_movies``.
-The Character Models under this directory are much higher quality than the ones which can be found within TF2's own files, and if you have SFM installed or know someone who has it installed, it's **HIGHLY** recommended to use these instead.
+The Character Models under this directory are much higher quality than the ones which can be found within TF2's own files, and if you have SFM installed or know someone who has it installed, it's highly recommended to use these instead.
 You don't lose out on much, if any performance if using these.
 If you're going this route, you'll know you did it right when the Crowbar decompiled files have SFM in their names.
 |

 *    Download `GCFScape <https://nemstools.github.io/pages/GCFScape-Download.html>`_, `Crowbar <https://steamcommunity.com/groups/CrowbarTool>`_, and `Blender Source Tools <https://developer.valvesoftware.com/wiki/Blender_Source_Tools>`_.